 For more inspiration, browse all vegan holiday recipes.

 - 2 cups walnuts* (or pecans or both)

 - 1/2 tsp. pure vanilla extract (more if desired)

 - 1/4 tsp. ground cinnamon (more if desired)

 - 1/8 tsp. salt

-- Combine all ingredients in a small non-stick sauté pan over medium heat.
+- Combine all ingredients in a medium non-stick sauté pan over medium heat.

-- Stir well with a spatula to thoroughly coat/combine.
+- Stir well with a spatula to thoroughly coat and combine.

-- Bring to a light simmer (soft bubbles not vigorously bubbling) stirring occasionally.
+- Bring mixture to a light simmer (soft bubbles not vigorously bubbling) stirring occasionally.